krutarthpatel29/Shield-Insurance/README.md

 - **Power Query**: For data transformation and cleaning.
 - **DAX (Data Analysis Expressions)**: For calculated columns and measures to provide deeper insights.
 - **Microsoft PowerPoint**: For presenting key dashboard insights to stakeholders.
-- **Microsoft Clipchamp**: For recording a walkthrough video of the dashboard and key findings.

 ## Key Recommendations